New0/direct-stripe/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/direct-stripe` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Direct Stripe screen to configure the plugin
+1.1 Activate the plugin through the 'Plugins' screen in WordPress 1.2 Use the Settings->Direct Stripe screen to configure the plugin

+=>Configure settings in admin panel :
+Create a stripe account at https://dashboard.stripe.com/register ->Enter your Stripe API keys ( find them at https://dashboard.stripe.com/account/apikeys ) ->

 == Frequently Asked Questions ==